Xitog/jyx/README.md

-# jyx
+# Jyx
-A simple text editor for developer in Python/Tkinter
+A simple text editor for developers in Python/Tkinter